I’m new to Zen Practice. Can I try it out?

-A good place for newcomers to start is by attending an Orientation to Zazen session.
-Check the calendar or contact us for orientation dates/times.
+A good place for newcomers to start is by attending an Orientation to Zazen.
+Orientations are usually held once a month on Mondays at 4:30 pm; please check the calendar for dates.
 This is not a requirement, but we recommend it in order to give you a basic introduction to sitting and walking meditation, and to our customs.
 An orientation will give you the basic skills and help you find a comfortable meditation posture.
 If you are unable to attend a scheduled orientation session, please contact us to arrange a time that is convenient for you.

 Is there anything I should do to prepare?

 Cushions, chairs, and benches are provided for meditation.
 We avoid dressing in ways that are distracting to others.
 Please wear loose-fitting, comfortable clothing in dark and muted colors, with knees and shoulders covered.
 Avoid wearing perfumes or scented products, as some are allergic to them.
 Please turn off phones and watches, and keep all personal items outside the zendo.